IR side of bounds on Theories with Spontaneously Broken Lorentz Symmetry: IR kinematics and the acoustic metric

-For our particular purpose of studying the gapped mode \eqref{omega2-of-p} in the low-momentum regime, we must consider the opposite limit where momenta are not necessarily large enough to allow us to neglect the terms in the EoM with less derivatives.
-To keep the discussion simple we consider just a constant term\footnote{This is justified in our case since we have a constant acoustic metric ($\partial_\rho Z^{\mu\nu} = 0$, and therefore we can simply consider a plane-wave ansatz $\delta \chi = A \, e^{ip_\mu x^\mu}$, with $A$ and $p_\mu$ constants, instead of the more general Eikonal ansatz.},
+For our particular purpose of studying the gapped mode \eqref{omega2-of-p} in the low-momentum regime, we need to depart from the Eikonal approximation of the previous section and consider the regime in which momenta are not necessarily large enough to allow us to neglect the terms in the EoM with less derivatives.
+To keep the discussion simple, we consider a space-time independent acoustic metric and gap term.
+This is exactly the case for the model discussed in Sec.~\ref{sec:superf}, since there we have $\partial_\rho Z^{\mu\nu} = 0$; see Eq.~\eqref{lagrangian2}.
+This means that we can use a plane-wave ansatz $\delta \chi = A \, e^{ip_\mu x^\mu}$, with $A$ and $p_\mu$ constants.
+We thus obtain

 which implies a gap $m^2 = C^2/|Z^{00}|$.